doctorpod/time_tree/README.md

     2315 -

 A day's log can't span across more than one file, but a file may contain multiple day's logs.
-This gives flexibility, all time may be stored in one big file or there may be multiple files, one for each day or each week for example.
+This gives flexibility, all time may be stored in one big file or there may be multiple files, one for each day or week for example.
 Multiple files may be stored in a nested folder hierarchy - time tree will recursively search for files, ignoring those starting with . (dot).

 ## Usage